-You should not be treated with midazolam injection if you are allergic to it, or if you have:
+You should not be treated with Versed if you are allergic to it, or if you have:

 congestive heart failure;

 if you have recently used alcohol, sedatives, tranquilizers, or narcotic (opioid) medications.

 Midazolam can cause birth defects in an unborn baby, and generally should not be used during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Sedatives used during surgery may affect brain development in a child under 3, or an unborn baby whose mother receives Versed during late pregnancy.
 These effects may be more likely when a sedative is used for 3 hours or longer, or used for repeated procedures.
 Effects on brain development could cause learning or behavior problems later in life.